jacklatrobe/AzureMated/docs/templates.md

 # Templates

-FabricFriend includes templates to help you create new modules and extensions.
+AzureMated includes templates to help you create new modules and extensions.

 ## Module Template